kubedb/docs/docs/concepts/day-2-operations/mysqlopsrequest.md

 #### spec.databaseRef

-`spec.databaseRef` is a required field specifying the reference of the [MySQL](/docs/concepts/databases/mysql.md) object where the administrative operations will be applied.
-This field consists of the following sub-fields:
+`spec.databaseRef` is a required field that point to the [MySQL](/docs/concepts/databases/mysql.md) object where the administrative operations will be applied.
+This field consists of the following sub-field:

 - **spec.databaseRef.name :**  specifies the name of the [MySQL](/docs/concepts/databases/mysql.md) object.

 #### spec.type

-`spec.type` specifies what kind of operation will be applied to the database.
-Currently, there are three types of operation are allowed in `MySQLOpsRequest` is shown below,
+`spec.type` specifies the kind of operation that will be applied to the database.
+Currently, the following types of operations are allowed in `MySQLOpsRequest`.

+- `Upgrade`
-- `Upgrade`, `HorizontalScaling` and `VerticalScaling`.
+- `HorizontalScaling`
+- `VerticalScaling`

+>You can perform only one type of operation on a single `MySQLOpsRequest` CR.
+For example, if you want to upgrade your database and scale up its replica then you have to create two separate `MySQLOpsRequest`.
+At first, you have to create a `MySQLOpsRequest` for upgrading.
+Once it is completed, then you can create another `MySQLOpsRequest` for scaling.
+You should not create two `MySQLOpsRequest` simultaneously.

 #### spec.upgrade

-`spec.upgrade` is a required field specifying the information of `MySQL` version upgrading.
-This field consists of the following sub-fields:
+If you want to upgrade you MySQL version, you have to specify the `spec.upgrade`  section that specifies the desired version information.
+This field consists of the following sub-field:

-- `spec.upgrade.targetVersion` refers to a `MySQL` version name that is upgrade from the current version to this targeted version.
+- `spec.upgrade.targetVersion` refers to a [MySQLVersion](/docs/concepts/catalog/mysql.md) CR that contains the MySQL version information where you want to upgrade.

+>You can only upgrade between MySQL versions.
+KubeDB does not support downgrade for MySQL.

 #### spec.horizontalScaling

-`spec.horizontalScaling` is a required field specifying the information of `MySQL` server node scaling.
-This field consists of the following sub-fields:
+If you want to scale-up or scale-down your MySQL cluster, you have to specify `spec.horizontalScaling` section.
+This field consists of the following sub-field:

-- `spec.horizontalScaling.member` indicates the number of server nodes of `MySQL` to be operated on.
+- `spec.horizontalScaling.member` indicates the desired number of members for your MySQL cluster after scaling.
+For example, if your cluster currently has 4 members and you want to add additional 2 members then you have to specify 6 in `spec.horizontalScaling.member` field.
+Similarly, if you want to remove one member from the cluster, you have specify 3  in `spec.horizontalScaling.member` field.

 #### spec.verticalScaling